Review findings

 - In the Veracode Platform, go to the Results page for the most recent scan of your application.

-- Select the Schedule a Consultation button.
+- Select Schedule a Consultation.
 A window opens where you can enter details about the call.

 - Select the Show Next-Day Consultations checkbox, if available.
 Under the checkbox, you can view the number of next-day consultation calls available to you this month.
 If you have no next-day consultations this month, or you do not want to use a next-day consultation, do not select the Show Next-Day Consultations checkbox.
 Standard scheduling options are available for two business days from the date of the request.